AdrianLearn/CMSI387-AdrianCarterJason/Homework/homework02/homework02.md

 <p style = "margin:2%; font-size:16px; line-height:1.8"></p>

 ### 5. Suppose T1 writes new values into x and y and T2 reads the values of both x and y.
 Is it possible for T2 to see the old value of x but the new value of y?
 Answer this question three times: once assuming the use of two-phase locking, once assuming the read committed isolation level is used and is implemented with short read locks, and once assuming snapshot isolation.
 In each case, justify your answer.

-<p style = "margin:2%; font-size:16px; line-height:1.8"></p>
+    need help starting Different types of locking, is it possible for the second thread first one - two phase locking. (two phases to locking process 1. take everything you need, do what you do | unlock it all) in this case T1 is taking lock on x, y does what it needs to do, then unlocks x and y.
+If that is the process, is it possible for the second one to read a "bogus" value from that second, very short reads - T1 locks x just long enough for what it needs to do, lock why (really short and quick) in this case, is it possible, while T1 has either of the resources locked, for T2 to come thorugh and read a bogus value out of it third, snapshot isolation two step process (T1 takes the snapshot and modifies the snapshot and writes it back.)
+In this case, is it possible for T2 to read a bogus value chapter 5

-### 6. Assume a page size of 4 KB and the page mapping shown in Figure 6.10 on page 227.
+### 6. Assume a page size of 4 KB and the page mapping shown in Figure 6.10 on page 225.
 What are the virtual addresses of the first and last 4-byte words in page 6?
 What physical addresses do these translate into?

-<p style = "margin:2%; font-size:16px; line-height:1.8"></p>
+    need help starting
 ### 7. At the lower right of Figure 6.13 on page 236 are page numbers 1047552 and 1047553.
 Explain how these page numbers were calculated.

 <p style = "margin:2%; font-size:16px; line-height:1.8"></p>